hamedbh/aoc-2022/README.md

 - <a href="#day-1" id="toc-day-1">Day 1</a>
 - <a href="#day-2" id="toc-day-2">Day 2</a>

+Here’s my work on Advent of Code 2022.
+I’ve never finished one of these, perhaps this will be the year …

 ``` r
 knitr::opts_chunk$set(echo = TRUE)
 purrr::walk(list.files(here::here("R"), full.names = TRUE), source)